awpraxis/AWPraxis/_posts/2023-10-11-The-Top-3-Areas-of-Strength-for-Armwrestling.md

 Although we would ideally want to maintain pronation from a neutral grip towards a fully pronated grip, there are defensive situations when our wrist becomes more supinated when we can still utilize pronation strength (though it is less effective than a more pronated position).

 ![coolasspic](/images/Shot by Jackson Ruckar - 13.jpg)
-*Defensive position is depicted here where pronation is less effective since the hand is more supinated.
+*Defensive position is depicted here where pronation is less effective since the hand is "palm-up" i.e. more supinated.
 Photo by [Jackson Ruckar](https://jacksonruckar.com/)*

 One final point to note is that pronation is the mortal enemy of the previous movement: Cup.
 Pronation and Cup negate each other in an armwrestling setting.